Reuleaux tetrahedron: Meissner bodies

+proved that the minimizer must consist of pieces of spheres and tubes over curves, which, being true for the Meissner tetrahedra, supports the conjecture.

-Bonnesen and Fenchel conjectured that Meissner tetrahedra are the minimum-volume three-dimensional shapes of constant width, a conjecture which is still open.
-In connection with this problem, Campi, Colesanti and Gronchi showed that the minimum volume surface of revolution with constant width is the surface of revolution of a Reuleaux triangle through one of its symmetry axes.
+In connection with this problem, Campi, Colesanti and Gronchi showed that the minimum-volume surface of revolution with constant width is the surface of revolution of a Reuleaux triangle through one of its symmetry axes.

-One of Man Ray's paintings, Hamlet, was based on a photograph he took of a Meissner tetrahedron, which he thought of as resembling both Yorick's skull and Ophelia's breast from Shakespeare's Hamlet.
+Man Ray's painting Hamlet was based on a photograph he took of a Meissner tetrahedron, which he thought of as resembling both Yorick's skull and Ophelia's breast from Shakespeare's Hamlet.